Q. Is there somewhere that I can park my car?

 Please contact firstname.lastname@example.org to inform the event team of your withdrawal.

 DO NOT PASS YOUR RACE NUMBER on to anyone else, it potentially puts them at a medical risk, we have no medical information or emergency contact details for them.
 The entry fee is non-transferable and non-refundable, however there could be the possibility of deferring your entry to the following year on production of an official letter from your doctor or physio.
-The deadline for medical deferrals is 4 weeks prior to the race date – Sunday 19th August 2018.
+The deadline for medical deferrals is 4 weeks prior to the race date.

 Q. What happens if it rains?

 Some of the most successful events have happened in the rain.
 Our events will only be cancelled if there are severe weather conditions.
 Make sure you are suitably dressed for the event.
-If it is drizzling or cold in the morning bring a bin bag to wear before the start, it will keep you warmer and dry before you set off.
+If it is drizzling or cold in the morning bring a bin bag to put over your head it will keep you warmer and dry before you set off.

 Q. How difficult will the course be?

-Q. Do I have to run the whole course?
+Q. Do I have to run the course?

 We advise participants to run /jog or combine that with fast walking because of the length of time it would take to walk the course.
 However, there is no restriction at all if you would like to enter and walk.
 There is a 3 ½ hour limit for the Half Marathon, after which time the event team will ask you to leave the course or run on the paths at your own risk.
 Please make sure you mention this on your entry form or contact the event team.
 You’ll be positioned accordingly on the start line.